 - Why TCI?

 Also known as the Lunar New Year or Spring Festival, the Chinese New Year is a weeklong celebration of new beginnings.
 According to History.com, this holiday is traditionally an opportunity “to honor household and heavenly deities as well as ancestors.”
-Based on the Chinese Zodiac, Feb.
-12, 2021 is the start of the year of the Ox, with the celebration occurring between Feb.
-11 and 17.
+Based on the Chinese Zodiac, January 22, 2023, is the start of the year of the Rabbit.

 While the Chinese New Year may be part of the heritage of some of your students, others may be unfamiliar with the tradition.
 Teaching children about cultural traditions other than their own is imperative to broaden their horizons through adolescence and beyond.
 With the Chinese New Year right around the corner, now’s the perfect time to find interesting and stimulating ways to introduce China’s most important holiday to students and familiarize them with the cultural traditions celebrated every year.

 Here are a few fun activities to help you teach your students about one of the most widely celebrated holidays around the globe:

 Decorating for the Chinese New Year is one of the most popular traditions surrounding the holiday.
 From red lanterns and door couplets to paper cuttings, there are various decorations students can create and place around the classroom as symbols of luck, happiness, New Year greetings, and good fortune, according to China Highlights.
 Plum blossoms, orchids, peonies, and peach blossoms are common flowers used as decor to showcase the new year — blooming flowers are considered symbolic of the coming season of spring and new beginnings.

 For students in a hybrid or remote learning environment, encourage them to get creative and dress their own personal living spaces with red accessories and blossoming flowers.